maxsitt/insect-detect-docs/docs/deployment/classification.md

         Change the `--name` of your prediction run accordingly, e.g. by including information about the camera trap location and collection date of the images.
-        Instead of copying the `insect-detect/data` folder to the `YOLOv5-cls` folder, you can also use its full path for `--source`.
+        Instead of copying the `insect-detect/data` folder to the `YOLOv5-cls` folder, you can also insert its full path after `--source`.

 ??? info "Optional arguments"